 The mouth is an essential part of our overall health.

 HelpMNSmile believes that continuing to invest in adult dental coverage and providing necessary treatment for individuals with special needs will help save taxpayer dollars.
 It will ensure the correct use of health care dollars by decreasing unnecessary ER visits and preventing complex health issues.
 From 2016 to June of 2018 it is estimated that $49.48 million was spent on non-traumatic dental care in Emergency Rooms (MN Hospital Association).

 On average the cost of a visit to the Emergency Room for dental care is $861.
 Average charges for dental visits are increasing twice as rapidly as non-dental Emergency Room average charges.
 Any additional cuts to the program will only exacerbate the problem.
-Minnesota legislators can take steps to stop the increasing Emergency Room costs to the state by supporting expanding the adult dental benefit set to include treatment for periodontal disease or a full reinstatement of the adult dental benefit set.
+Minnesota legislators can take steps to stop the increasing Emergency Room costs to the state by supporting a full reinstatement of the adult dental benefit set.

 Supporting Help Minnesota Smile means protecting and improving access to critical dental care services across Minnesota and at a minimum preserving the current standard of care.

 In 2009 the Minnesota legislature cut the adult dental benefit because of a budget deficit.
 Under the current law, Minnesotans on Medical Assistance can receive limited care.
 Low income adults in the state are most likely to report having problems due to the condition of their mouth and teeth, with the top issue they are experiencing is pain (Health Policy Institute, 2015).